logancorrea/Clinical-Database-Design/README.md

 Once specimens are provided, they will have tests ordered under unique test IDs (TID).
 Test data (turn-around time, and methodology) will be tied to specimen IDs.
 In addition to this, each specimen will be provided with a result once testing is finished.
 Results that identify variants are tied to unique variant IDs (VID) which are associated with variant data (gene, c.dot, p.dot, and classification).
 Results that are inconclusive will have unique inconclusive IDs (IID) which are associated with the corresponding inconclusive result data (notes).

----

 ## Conceptual Data Model

 ![Conceptual Data Model](Images/ERModel.png)

-### Figure 1.
-Conceptual data model for genetic testing company.
+<sub>**Figure 1.** Conceptual data model for genetic testing company.
 Entities are represented as rectangles, relations as diamonds, and attributes as ovals.
 Identify attributes are underlined and multivalued attributes are in double ovals.One-to-many cardinality is represented by a 1 and M between relationship entities.
-A double line connected to a circle with single line branches represents total specialization; ie: a specimen's result can have either a variant or be inconclusive but not both.
+A double line connected to a circle with single line branches represents total specialization; ie: a specimen's result can have either a variant or be inconclusive but not both.</sub>

+## Logical Database Design Model

 ![Logical Database Model](Images/LogicalDatabase.png)

-### Figure 2.
-Logical Database Design for genetic testing company.
+<sub>**Figure 2.** Logical Database Design for genetic testing company.
 Entities are represented as relation tables.
-Foreign keys are labeled as FK and primary keys are labeled as PK.
+Foreign keys are labeled as FK and primary keys are labeled as PK.</sub>

----

 ## Database Design Language (DDL) Implementation